nbatara/o_lmg/README.md

 run_lmg.m : Runs simulations in each directory by calling lmg.m

-lmg.m : Main script which keeps track of simulation status, calls lmg_update.lsf and lmg_extract.lsf to

 lmg_update.lsf : Creates next .fsp iteration using the previous iteration and a structure file

 lmg_extract.lsf : Extracts absorption data from .fsp simulation and returns simulation to layout mode in order to save disk space.

+lmg.m : Main script which keeps track of simulation status, calls lmg_update.lsf and lmg_extract.lsf to update FDTD simulation and extract results respectively.